 - Persistently contravening the responsibilities of Family membership as outlined above in Articles 4–5.

-- Conduct or activities that foster schism or are damaging to the Family International or its mission, or to TFI members’ mission works or communities.
+- Conduct or activities that are damaging to the Family International or its mission, or to TFI members’ mission works.

-A member of the Family International will be permanently excommunicated from Family membership in accordance with Excommunication in the Procedures of the Family International for:
+A member of the Family International will be permanently excommunicated from Family membership for: